Ground Covers For Suppressing Weeds

 Withstands Heat, Humidity, Drought, and Weeds

 Stonecrop (Sedum) is one tough plant.
-Aside from tolerating foot traffic, it also tolerates drought, heat, humidity, and poor soil, making it highly adaptable and virtually maintenance-free!
+Aside from tolerating foot traffic, it also tolerates drought, heat, humidity, full-sun, and poor soil, making it highly adaptable and virtually maintenance-free!
 Small succulent leaves form a colorful moss-like mat as it spreads in the garden.
 Plus, when the flowers bloom in summer, you’ll have a sea of colorful blooms to enjoy.

 Small Flowers, Big Impact

 Some plants are useful, while others are beautiful.
 Thankfully, Mazus is both.
 It gets into the garden and covers ground quickly, forming a dense, weed-suppressing mat that grows 2″ tall and spreads 6″-12″ each season once established.
 It is ideal for planting between pavers or in areas that get a bit of foot traffic, as it can handle the disturbance with grace.
 Orchid-like blooms smother the foliage in spring, creating a whimsical display.

 Grows Vigorously, Blooms Vibrantly

 Few other ground covers are as adaptable and easy to grow as ‘Tidal Pool’ Creeping Speedwell (Veronica).
 It’s a fast-spreading evergreen that grows up to 30″ wide in a single season.
 You won’t believe how quickly it takes off to make itself at home in your garden.
 Plus, it’s very tolerant of adversity from rain and cold to heat, humidity, and drought.
 Enjoy hundreds of vivid blue blooms that give this short ground cover a big presence.